 With that in mind, now is the time to start paying attention to your GDPR compliance if you haven’t already.
 As has been widely reported, year two post-GDPR is not going to be a repeat of year one post-GDPR.
 As recently as last week, it was reported that the Data Protection Commission (the data protection supervisory authority in Ireland) has begun investigating Google for GDPR infringement.

 Therefore, if you are a ‘data controller’ for the purposes of GDPR (as almost all businesses are, large or small) you should review your data processing activities and in particular you should ask yourself the following questions:

 The list goes on, but it is worth bearing in mind that GDPR is generally regarded as a good thing.
 Its introduction in 2018 marked the most important change in European data and privacy regulation in 20 years.
 GDPR was never intended to prevent the processing of data (which is an integral part of commerce and life in the 21 Century), but it did impose important responsibilities on those who deal in personal data and it armed the citizens of European with actionable legal rights allowing them to ensure the protection their private information.

 Briffa are experts in all aspects of data protection and intellectual property law and practice.
-If you would like to arrange a free consultant, please contact us on 020 7288 6003 or [email protected].
+If you would like to arrange a free consultant, please contact us on 020 7096 2779 or email@example.com.
 We have help our clients with everything from data protection audits, to drafting privacy notices and data processing agreements, to dealing with data breaches and we would be pleased to assist you.

 Written by Éamon Chawke, Solicitor